GeographicPerspective/ArcGIS-JS-API-Compiler/README.md

  * `/app.profile.js` Setting used in the build process.
 * `/src`  Application's source files.
  * `/app` **Application code**.
+   * `/resources` Holds the application's resources (images, css, etc.)
+     * `/app.css` The primary CSS file.
+    * `main.js` The primary JavaScript file.
+    * `/package.js` Used to tell the compiler how to handle the enclosed files
+    * `/package.json` Used to tell the compiler information about the folder
  * `/dgrid` Vendor js files.
 Should not require editing.
  * `/dijit` Vendor js files.
 Should not require editing.
  * `/dojo` Vendor js files.
 Should not require editing.